Securely deliver static sites using CloudFront and S3

 By the way, what is OAC (Origin Access Control)?

-This is a policy that controls access to an S3 bucket from CloudFront.
+This policy controls access from CloudFront to an S3 bucket.
+It

-The S3 bucket recognizes requests from CloudFront and can block access from other sources.
+allows the S3 bucket to recognize requests from CloudFront and block access from other sources.

 OAC was introduced in 2022 as the successor to OAI (Origin Access Identity).

-OAC allows for more detailed policy configuration than OAI, and also supports the following, which were not supported by OAI:
+OAC offers more detailed policy configuration than OAI and supports features not supported by OAI, including:

-- Amazon S3 Server-Side Encryption with AWS KMS (SSE-KMS)
+• Amazon S3 server-side encryption using AWS KMS (SSE-KMS)

 S3 bucket policy settings